Balancing speed and quality with AI

 Run quick experiments (A/B, mock user feedback) on AI outputs.

 Reflect after each: “What did we learn about users or quality?”
-Archive learnings in a shared “AI Playbook” or Miro board for ongoing refinement.
+Archive learnings in a shared “AI playbook” or Miro board for ongoing refinement.